 It is notable that the D850 has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Nikon D850 (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D850 and the E-M10 III are recent models that are part of the current product line-up.
-The D850 replaced the earlier Nikon D810, while the E-M10 III followed on from the Olympus E-M10 II.
+The D850 is a recent model that features in the current product line-up of Nikon.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.